Abdul Ghani Minhat: Early life

-Career
+Club career

-At the age of 17, his talent was later spotted by police officers who later invited Ghani to play with the Police Depot Football Team in the Selangor League.
-He was asked to play in the left wing position, even though he was right footed.
-He used this opportunity to develop his left footed skill.
+At the age of 17, his talent was spotted by police officers who invited Abdul Ghani to play for the Police Depot Football Team in the Selangor League.
+He was assigned to play as a left winger, despite being right-footed, and used the opportunity to develop his left-foot skills.

-In 1955, Ghani was chosen to play with Selangor FA in their attempt to win the HMS Malaya Cup for the first time in 6 years.
-Selangor faced Singapore in the 1956 Malaya Cup final.
-Ghani help Selangor beat Singapore 2–1 with Ghani scoring one goal to give Selangor win.
-His performance was praised by his teammates.
-Shortly after the match, he was called up by national coach, Neoh Boon Hean to represent the Malaya national team in a friendly against Cambodia.
+In 1955, Abdul Ghani was selected to play for Selangor as the team aimed to win the HMS Malaya Cup for the first time in six years.
+Selangor met Singapore in the 1956 final.
+Abdul Ghani contributed to Selangor’s 2–1 victory by scoring a goal and was praised by his teammates for his performance.
+Following the match, he was called up by national coach Neoh Boon Hean to represent the Malaya national team in a friendly against Cambodia.

-Ghani continued to play for Selangor over the years and Selangor was considered the best club in Malaya with the name The Red Giants.
-Ghani, alongside M. Chandran, Stanley Gabrielle, Robert Choe and Arthur Koh, Selangor was a very powerful and feared team across Malaysia and Singapore.
+He continued to play for Selangor in subsequent years, during which the club became one of the most dominant teams in Malaya and Singapore, earning the nickname "The Red Giants."
+Alongside players such as M. Chandran, Stanley Gabrielle, Robert Choe, and Arthur Koh, Selangor was considered a powerful and formidable side.

-One of his most invaluable experiences was being sent on attachments to gain experiences and undergo better training to several clubs in England (West Ham United, Arsenal, Spurs), Wales (Cardiff City) and Germany (Eintracht Frankfurt) in 1962.
+One of Abdul Ghani’s most valuable experiences came in 1962 when he was sent on attachment to train with several clubs in Europe, including West Ham United, Arsenal, Tottenham Hotspur, Cardiff City, and Eintracht Frankfurt.
+These attachments were part of an effort to provide him with greater exposure and advanced training.

-In 1967, Ghani help Selangor to qualify the first ever 1967 Asian Club Championship.
-They manage to go in the finals after beating Tungsten Mining FC of South Korea.
-The Israeli club Hapoel Tel Aviv manage to overcome Selangor by beating Ghani side 2–1 in Bangkok.
-However, Selangor was praised by the Football Association of Malaysia by being the first team to qualify the finals in the Asian Club Championship.
+In 1967, Abdul Ghani helped Selangor qualify for the inaugural 1967 Asian Club Championship.
+The team reached the final after defeating Tungsten Mining FC of South Korea.
+In the final, Selangor lost 2–1 to Hapoel Tel Aviv in Bangkok.
+Despite the loss, Selangor was commended by the Football Association of Malaysia for being the first Malaysian team to reach the final of the Asian Club Championship.

-Ghani officially retired in 1968 with the 1968 Malaysia Cup final being Ghani's last match in football.
-Selangor won with a big margin 8–1.
+Abdul Ghani officially retired in 1968, with the 1968 Malaysia Cup final marking his last appearance.
+Selangor won the match with a decisive 8–1 victory.